Approximate full conformal prediction in an RKHS: Examples of loss-functions and further numerical experiments

-The present section reviews the losses provided at the Section~\ref{sec.predictor}.
+The present section reviews the loss-functions provided at the Section~\ref{sec.predictor}.
 For each example, it provides the values for the smoothness constants discussed before and if not already provided in the body of the text, the results of some experiments.
-To be more specific, Section~\ref{sec.logcosh} deals with the Logcosh loss function.
-Section~\ref{sec.pseudo.huber} deals with the pseudo-Huber loss function, while Section~\ref{sec.smoothed.pinball} deals with the smoothed-pinball loss function.
+To be more specific, Section~\ref{sec.logcosh} deals with the Logcosh loss-function.
+Section~\ref{sec.pseudo.huber} deals with the pseudo-Huber loss-function, while Section~\ref{sec.smoothed.pinball} deals with the smoothed-pinball loss-function.